tocco934/aws-foundry-ssl/README.md

-# AWS Foundry VTT CloudFormation Deployment with SSL Encryption
+# AWS Foundry VTT CloudFormation Deployment with TLS Encryption

 This is a fork of the [**Foundry CF deploy script**](https://github.com/cat-box/aws-foundry-ssl) by Lupert and Cat.